johannschopplich/nuxt-kql/docs/guide/caching.md

 ## Server-Side Caching

-Nuxt KQL lets you opt in to server-side caching of query responses.
-It does so by utilizing the [cache API](https://nitro.unjs.io/guide/cache) of Nuxt's underlying server engine, [Nitro](https://nitro.unjs.io).
-Query responses are cached in-memory by default, but you can use any storage mountpoints supported by Nitro.
+Nuxt KQL allows you opt-in to server-side caching of query responses.
+It does this by using the [cache API](https://nitro.build/guide/cache) of Nuxt's underlying server engine, [Nitro](https://nitro.build).
+Query responses are cached in-memory by default, but you can use any storage mountpoint supported by Nitro.
 The full list of built-in storage mountpoints can be found in the [unstorage documentation](https://unstorage.unjs.io).

-For short concurrent requests on your website, caching will make a great performance difference, as the query response will be served from the cache instead of being fetched from the server again.
+For short, concurrent requests on your site, caching will make a big difference in performance because the query response will be served from the cache rather than fetched from the server.
 The default expiration time is set to 60 minutes.

 You can enable server-side caching by setting the `server.cache` module option to `true`.
 You can also set a custom expiration time in seconds by setting the `server.maxAge` option: